 - Exploring your neighborhood

-"It can also be as easy as posting a picture of yourself with your grandparent, grandchild or grand-friend on social media," Butts said.
+"It can also be as easy as posting a picture of yourself with your grandparent, grandchild or grand-friend on social media," Butts says.

 National Grandparents Day

-Butts told TODAY that Grandparents Day is a good time to reach out to someone of another generation who may feel lonely and make their day a little brighter.
+Butts tells TODAY.com that Grandparents Day is a good time to reach out to someone of another generation who may feel lonely and make their day a little brighter.

-"The last couple of years have been tough on people of all ages as we’ve been forced to isolate from each other," she said.
-"Doing something grand doesn’t have to be big, it’s the little things that add up and make a difference in all of our lives."
+"Doing something grand doesn’t have to be big," she says, "it’s the little things that add up and make a difference in all of our lives."